SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/archive.md

 * [Archiving attachments][3]
 * [Archiving emails as requests][4]

-For all the different archiving options, you may select the **Warn me when an email is larger than (in KB)** option in the **General settings** pane of the **SuperOffice CRM options** dialog (see [General settings][5]).
+For all the different archiving options, you may select the **Warn me when an email is larger than (in KB)** option in [the **General settings** pane][5] of the **SuperOffice CRM options** dialog.
 Thus, when you try to archive an email containing an attachment that is over the specified limit, a dialog will inform you of this and ask you if you would like to archive it anyway.

 ## Differences between Outlook, Notes, and SuperOffice CRM

 You can create emails in several different ways, both [from Outlook][6], [from Notes][7], and [from SuperOffice CRM][8].
 If the **Document** dialog appears, the email is treated as a SuperOffice document and will be archived.
 If the **Document** dialog does not appear, the email is archived based on the settings in the **SuperOffice CRM options** dialog.

-The **Document** dialog will open automatically if you:
+The **Document** dialog opens automatically if you:

 * Click the **Write** button in SuperOffice CRM.